sebika/ADB/README.md

 # Android Debug Bridge
-A way to use your Android directly from terminal.
+A way to use your Android device directly from terminal.

 ## Install steps
 > Step 1